TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 {{< img src="/img/custom-analytics-tags/log-browser.png" alt="Log Browser" >}}

-We can now have Tyk track API requests which contain our business logic.
+### We can now have Tyk track API requests which contain our business logic!!!